 Built-In Protection and Compliance Points

-It’s OCPP 1.6 compliant and built to UK smart charge point standards.
+It’s OCPP compliant and complies with the Electric Vehicles (Smart Charge Points) Regulations 2021.
 So you can be confident it’s up to scratch for both management and safety.

 Cable Locking and Access Security

-The cable lock lets you permanently secure the cable if you want.
-That’s handy if you’re worried about misuse on a tethered unit.
+RFID or app activation lets you control who can use the charger.
+That’s handy if you’re worried about misuse on a shared or publicly visible unit.

-Dual tamper and breach security notifications add another layer.
+The UK smart charge point regulations also require tamper protection on home smart chargers, which adds another layer of reassurance.
 If your charger is in a public or shared spot, these features are a real advantage.

 Breach Security Notification and Smart Charge Regulations